-22 Severability Clause
+25 Severability Clause

-If any provision of this Program Guideline, or the application thereof to any person, partnership, or corporation, or circumstance, is held invalid by a competent court, the remainder of this Program Guideline and the application of such provisions to any other person, partnership, corporation, or circumstance, shall not be affected thereby.
+If any provision of this Program Guideline, or the application thereof to any person, partnership, or corporation, or circumstance, is deemed invalid, illegal, or incapable of being enforced to any extent by a competent court, the remainder of these Guidelines, and the application of such provisions, will not be affected.
+All valid applications of these Guidelines shall be severed from any applications deemed invalid, leaving the valid applications in full force.